AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 The following are scenarios where you create versions:

-* You modify an image in a different application and upload to AEM Assets.
+* You modify an image in a different application and upload to [!DNL Experience Manager] Assets.
 A version of the image is created so your original image is not overwritten.
 * You edit the metadata of an asset.
-* You use AEM desktop app to checkout an existing asset and save your changes.
+* You use [!DNL Experience Manager] desktop app to checkout an existing asset and save your changes.
 A new version is created every time the asset is saved.

 You can also enable automatic versioning through a workflow.
 When you create a version for an asset, the metadata and renditions are saved along with the version.
 Renditions are rendered alternatives of the same images, for example, a PNG rendition of an uploaded JPEG file.